LEGO Volkswagen T2 Camper Van (10279)

 What it is

-So you're eyeing the Volkswagen T2 Camper Van, the follow-up to the much-loved T1 bus that retired back in 2020.
-This LEGO® set trades the split-window front of the old model for the T2's wraparound bay window and a fresh coat of medium azure, and honestly the color alone makes it worth a look.
-It's 2,207 pieces of pure summer-road-trip energy, and once it's assembled it has that instantly recognisable friendly face that makes people smile.
+The Volkswagen T2 Camper Van is the follow-up to the much-loved T1 bus that retired back in 2020.
+This LEGO® set trades the split-window front of the old model for the T2's wraparound bay window and a fresh coat of medium azure, and honestly the colour alone makes it worth a look.
+It is 2,207 pieces of pure summer-road-trip energy, and once it is assembled it has that instantly recognisable friendly face that makes people smile.
 If the original T1 was a bit of a cult classic, this is LEGO having another crack at the camper with newer curved slopes and better functions, and the finished shape is a real step up.

 The catch

-Now for the honest bit, because that's what mates are for.
-The price is the first thing to talk about.
+Now the honest bit.
+Price is the first thing to talk about.
 At an RRP of $179.99 (£139.99 / €159.99) it lands on the expensive side for the part count, especially next to other large-scale vehicles in the range.
-It's also, and there's no getting around this, a slightly fussy thing to live with.
-Reviewers at Brick Fanatics and elsewhere flagged it as temperamental, with bodywork panels that can pop off when you pick it up or open the doors, and functions that don't always feel as solid as the size suggests.
-It's not fragile to the point of being unusable, but it's not a set you'll want to hand to a five-year-old for demolition duty either.
-There are no minifigs, so if you were hoping for little campers to go with it, that's a bring-your-own situation.
+It is also, and there is no getting around this, a slightly fussy thing to live with.
+Reviewers at Brick Fanatics and elsewhere flagged it as temperamental, with bodywork panels that can pop off when you pick it up or open the doors, and functions that do not always feel as solid as the size suggests.
+It is not fragile to the point of being unusable, but it is not a set you will want to hand to a five-year-old for demolition duty either.
+There are no minifigs, so if you were hoping for little campers to go with it, that is a bring-your-own situation.

 Who it's for

-Here's who should grab it.
-If you're an adult VW fan, or someone who just loves the shape and wants a handsome model to display, this is an easy yes, and it looks especially good parked next to the T1 or the 10252 Beetle.
-The medium azure really does earn its keep on a shelf.
+If you are an adult VW fan, or you just love the shape and want a handsome model to display, this is an easy yes, and it looks especially good parked next to the T1 or the 10252 Beetle.
+The medium azure really earns its keep on a shelf.
 Who should maybe skip it?
-If you want a chunky, playable, kid-proof toy, or you're purely counting cost-per-piece value, this one won't win you over.
+If you want a chunky, playable, kid-proof toy, or you are purely counting cost-per-piece, this one will not win you over.
 But as a warm, characterful display bus with a genuinely fun interior to poke around in, it holds up.
-With a Brickset community rating of 3.9 out of 5, most builders landed in the same place: great to look at, a little finicky in the hand.
-It's since retired, so if you want one, hunting down a good price is now part of the game.
+With a Brickset community rating of 3.9 out of 5, most builders landed where I did: great to look at, a little finicky in the hand.
+It has since retired, so if you want one, hunting down a good price is now part of the game.

 The parts story